 The subject is split into two main sections; microeconomics and macroeconomics.
 Macroeconomics looks at the big issues affecting the economy as a whole such as unemployment, inflation, stability and growth, whereas microeconomics looks at individuals and businesses focusing on supply and demand and other forces that determine the price levels seen in the economy.

-Whilst no prior study of this subject is required, students must have a Grade B or above in GCSE Maths.
+Whilst no prior study of this subject is required, it is strongly recommended that students entering this course achieve a B in GCSE Mathematics.

 A LEVEL ECONOMICS